The-Hacker-Recipes/The-Hacker-Recipes/ad/movement/ad-cs/certificate-templates.md

 * the `X509SubjectOnly` and `X509IssuerSubject` mappings are blocked by the mail in the `Subject` field: if the certificate template has the `CT_FLAG_SUBJECT_REQUIRE_EMAIL` attribute, so that the certification authority adds the value of the mail attribute to the `Subject` field of the certificate, it is not possible to perform the explicit `X509SubjectOnly` and `X509IssuerSubject` mappings
 * the full DN cannot be used in the `X509SubjectOnly` and `X509IssuerSubject` mappings: the `distinguishedName` cannot be used in the `X509SubjectOnly` and `X509IssuerSubject` mappings, so the certificate template cannot have the `SUBJECT_REQUIRE_DIRECTORY_PATH` flag for these mappings

-It is worth to note that registry parameters only apply on the host on which they are configured.
+It is worth noting that registry parameters only apply on the host on which they are configured.
 This means that domain controllers is the same Active Directory domain (or forest) can have different configurations for `UseSubjectAltName` and `StrongCertificateBindingEnforcement`, some of which allow weak certificates to be mapped, while others do not.

 **Schannel authentication**